mdoery/fake_lunch_hub/README.md

 rails g scaffold group name:string
 ```

-Next, edit db/migrate/20170816220808_create_groups.rb (the timestamp that is part of your file will be different, but the file will be in the db/migrate dir).
+Next, edit db/migrate/20170816220808_create_groups.rb (the timestamp that is part of your file's name will be different, but the file will be in the db/migrate dir).
 Add the lines as instructed.

 Then: